First Comes Love, Then Comes Murder

 So just doing basic Google searches, I was able to find out a lot of information.

-And so I started going through a lot of old historical information about their family line.
+And so I started going through a a lot of old historical information about their family line.
+Grave sites, obituaries, marriage documents, census records.

 So it's a little bit of like history detective as well as regular detective work.

-he's a little younger than me but we just were attracted to each other and started dating so what was it about eugene that
+He's a little younger than me, but we just were attracted to each other and started dating.
+So what was it about Eugene that

-And he, all the girls loved him.
+And he, all the girls loved him, but I got him.
+So we just became a thing.

-Eugene's mom was a consultant for the World Bank and then left that job to raise her boys.
+eugene's mom was a consultant for the world bank and then left that job to raise her boys.
+And his dad was a tenured professor at the University of Maryland.

 He had one brother.

+He had a pretty, I would say, relaxed, easygoing personality.
 His parents' house was kind of like the central hangout spot.

-So, you know, we used to spend a lot of time over there just kind of hanging out, doing what kids do.
+you know, we used to spend a lot of time over there just kind of hanging out, doing what kids do.

 Eugene Glegor lived just about a 10-minute walk from the Prier House in an upscale community called Kenwood, known for its luxury homes and cherry blossoms.